brandonroberts/angular/aio/content/getting-started/index.md

     - Retrieving data via an HTTP interface
     - Using forms to manage user interactions with data

-* Part 3 - Deployment: You'll deploy your app to a live website (Firebase) or to your local environment.
-If you chose to deploy to a local environment, you'll learn how to use the [Angular CLI](cli) to build and deploy your app to the hosting environment of your choice.
+* Part 3 - Deployment: You'll deploy your app to a live website (Firebase) or to your hosting environment.
+If you chose to deploy to your hosting environment, you'll learn how to use the [Angular CLI](cli) to build and deploy your app to the hosting environment of your choice.

 Within each section, this tutorial introduces a new concept and then provides instructions to apply that concept to the online store app.